Data Repository Guidance

 Scientific Data mandates the release of datasets accompanying our Data Descriptors, but we do not ourselves host data.
 Instead, we ask authors to submit datasets to an appropriate public data repository.
 Data should be submitted to discipline-specific, community-recognized repositories where possible.
 Where a suitable discipline-specific resource does not exist, data should be submitted to a generalist repository.

 Authors must deposit their data to a data repository as part of the manuscript submission process; manuscripts will not otherwise be sent for review.
-If data have not been deposited to a repository prior to manuscript submission, authors can upload their data to figshare or the Dryad Digital Repository during the submission process via our article submission platform.
-Data may also be deposited to these resources temporarily, if the main host repository does not support confidential peer review.
+If data have not been deposited to a repository prior to manuscript submission we offer a service to deposit them at figshare or dryad during the submission process via our article submission platform.
+Data may also be deposited to these resources temporarily, if the main host repository does not support confidential peer review (see below).

-Repositories need to meet our requirements for anonymous peer-review, data access, preservation, resource stability, and suitability for use by all researchers with the appropriate types of data.
+Repositories need to meet our requirements for anonymous peer-review, data access, preservation, resource stability, licences and suitability for use by all researchers with the appropriate types of data:

 - Provide stable persistent identifiers for submitted datasets.
 DOIs are the default for most non-omics datasets described in the journal.

-Subject specific repositories that are supported and recognized within their scientific community are strongly encouraged - general repositories should be used where no suitable subject repository is available, or the repository does not meet the requirements above.
+- Subject specific repositories that are supported and recognized within their scientific community are strongly encouraged - general repositories should be used where no suitable subject repository is available, or the repository does not meet the requirements above.